 - Wipe up spills immediately – less scrubbing to do on wash day and less chance of permanent damage.

 - The better the mop – the easier it is to do the job.
-Nothing worse than trying to scrub things down with a flimsy, worn out sponge mop.
+Nothing worse than trying to scrub things down with a flimsy, worn out sponge.

-- Keep mats at the home’s entrances and take off shoes at the door.
+- Arrange mats at the home’s entrances and take off shoes at the door.
 Helps keep the dirt and grit levels down.

-- Keep sweeping and mopping tools in top shape by regularly soaking them in a bucket of water and bleach or hot soapy water.
+- Keep brooms and other tools in great shape by regularly soaking them in a bucket of hot soapy water (or bleach).
 Lay out in the sun to dry.
-Don’t use the bleach/water mix if your tools were used with vinegar or ammonia.
+Avoid the bleach mix if tools were first immersed in vinegar or ammonia.

-- If you find your floor looks dull or dirty all the time, try stripping it with a strong solution of ammonia & water (if the material can handle it without being damaged).
+- If you find the linoleum looks dull or dirty all the time, try stripping it with a strong solution of ammonia & water (if the material can handle it without being damaged).
 Then reseal if necessary (use recommended method).
-Then change your cleaner and see if that makes a difference.
+Finally, change your cleaner and see if that makes a difference.

 Careful: Make sure none of the ingredients will harm your surface before using.
 Test an area first.
-Don’t use an ammonia based solution if you have a wax floor (and want to keep it waxed) or tiled.
-Be especially cautious on wood and laminate, best to follow manufacturer’s instructions.
+Avoid ammonia based solutions if you have a wax floor (and want to keep it that way) or tiled.
+Be especially cautious on wood and laminate flooring, best to follow manufacturer’s instructions or visit the linked resource pages for more advice.